Christopher Shipman

 About the book

 A cloud, a bird in parenthesis, a ballerina; the theater curtain itself: welcome to the whacky cast of characters of Metaphysique D’Ephemera, the experimental play interspersed with prose poems about the Wompus Cats, fearsome fabled troublemakers the speaker came to know at his Arkansas grandfather’s knee.
 123 pages.
 Perfect Bound.
 Experimental.
-Order from the Publisher: Kattywompus Press Praise: "For those of us who still consider poetry a kind of magic, here comes Christopher Shipmans’s Cat Poems: Wompus Tales & A Play of Despair complete with mythic boxes turned black attics, memory turned cat ephemera, bird turned rabbit turned prince turned language, fragment turned knife , and you, reader, you are there too.
+Order from the Publisher: Kattywompus Press Praise: "For those of us who still consider poetry a kind of magic, here comes Christopher Shipman’s Cat Poems: Wompus Tales & A Play of Despair complete with mythic boxes turned black attics, memory turned cat ephemera, bird turned rabbit turned prince turned language, fragment turned knife , and you, reader, you are there too.
 You turned 'heart in a collection of smaller hearts' available for breaking and mending." —Jennifer Tamayo

 About the book